 If this happens or if you pick up any anxiety over potty training it’s best to relax and try again in a few weeks’ time.

-Keep an eye out for next week’s blog where we look at different potty training methods and how to find one that works for you.
+So how should you go about it?
+You can read our blog on different potty training methods and how to find one that works for you.